"Quelquechose à la machine?" he asks breezily, like one of my more socially accomplished tutors at college offering a small dry sherry.

 Over 7 years ago I was rushing out of work and sprinting through Liverpool Street station to pick up a sweetly furious baby up from nursery in the evenings, red and raw with eczema, having to stop as we walked along Chiswell Street to Barbican tube and take him out of his pushchair as he rubbed frantically against it, making his back bleed.
 I remember carrying him on my hip, pushing the pushchair with one hand through a morass of commuters.
 All those steps down to the platform, and his instant, Pavlovian demand for a snack as soon as the doors opened.
 Feeding him pots of jelly until Great Portland Street.
 His careful intoning of 'Plaistow' a few months later, and 'Royal National Institute for the Blind'.

-Five years ago we were just back from Paris and I was collecting two of them from that same Spitalfields nursery - a cock of the walk three year old, swaggering around with his gang, and a wild, mad fury of a one year old - a child so small yet so imperious, that walking into the baby room and gauging his mood would decide the evening for all of us.
+Five years ago we were just back from Paris and I was collecting the two of them from that same Spitalfields nursery - a cock of the walk three year old, swaggering around with his gang, and a mad fury of a one year old - a child so small yet so imperious, that walking into nursery and gauging his mood would decide the evening for all of us.
 Him head banging and me in the bathroom crying?
 Or a festive screening of 'Here Comes A Digger?'
 A last-ditch ice cream run to Patisserie Valerie, or a roll around the grass in Folgate Street?
 I never knew until I opened the double doors and spotted him, uproariously cheerful, or flushed and angry.

 Three years ago I would walk into the gulag every evening in holy terror of what story of un-Soviet behaviour would be reported to me, praying we could avoid another trip to Stalin's office for remedial parenting lessons.